 Now, think about vessels with handles in your kitchen like ladles, measuring cups, funnels, juicers, and sifters.
 These utensils are used for measuring, serving, transferring, pressing, and sifting.
 Kitchen utensils like these aid in your ability to transfer both wet and dry ingredients.

 Some kitchen utensils are used as multipurpose items.
 This gives you the versatility to purchase one type of utensil and use it for many tasks.
-The spatula, for example, can be used for stirring, turning, scraping, beating, and scooping foods.
+The spatula, for example, can be used for stirring, turning, scraping, beating, and scooping food.

 Other kitchen utensils are used for a specific purpose, so you have the right tool to complete the task efficiently.
 A good example is an egg separator because it is explicitly designed to allow the egg white to separate cleanly from the yolk.